An essential step in enhancing the longevity of a built-up roof is proper maintenance and attending to any BUR repairs .

 “Built-up roofs are the most common roof types for commercial buildings.”

 The most commonly used base sheet material is asphalt.
 Between these layers, there are roofing felts or ply sheets.
-These are reinforcing fabrics consisting of glass-fiber or organic mats that increase the durability
+These are reinforcing fabrics consisting of glass-fiber or organic mats that increase the durability of the roof and resistance to thermal shock and moisture.

 For the surface layer, contractors apply aggregate material like gravel, mineral granules, or stone.
 In some cases, they may use mineral cap sheets or mop the surface with hot asphalt, elastomeric sealants, or aluminum roof coatings.
 These act as main defenses against dampness and the elements, and reflect UV radiation.